fbpx

 The living benefits rider has a significant downside.
 If you choose to exercise this rider, your beneficiaries will receive a reduced amount upon your death.
 Receiving a terminal or critical illness diagnosis can be traumatic, especially for a family with young children.

 Under certain circumstances, filing a living benefits claim is an option.
-Some policies permit this benefit to be used for a once-in-a-lifetime trip.
+Some policies even allow this benefit for the policyholder to take a once-in-a-lifetime trip.

 Additionally, there could be fees that come with a living benefits rider.
 Like any fee, these eat away at the value of your policy and are worth bearing in mind.